-The budget position for 2024/25 to 2025/26 remains uncertain and will be affected by:
+The budget position for 2025/26 to 2026/27 remains uncertain and will be affected by:

-- The level of Government funding from 2024/25 which will not be known until December 2023; - Decisions the Government makes after 2024/25 regarding the total level of public sector spending and the amount of funding allocated to Fire and Rescue Authorities; - Decisions the Government makes regarding deferred changes to the national funding formula, which in 2023/24 provides 47.8% of the Authority's funding.
-Therefore, any changes the Government implements will be critical for the Authority; - The level of inflation and national pay awards; - The level of future Council Tax referendum limits.
+- · The next Comprehensive Spending Review; - The level of Government funding from 2025/26 which will not be known until December 2024; - Decisions the Government makes regarding deferred changes to the national funding formula, which in 2024/25 provides 48% of the Authority's funding.
+Therefore, any changes the Government implements will be critical for the Authority; - The level of inflation and national pay awards; and - The level of future Council Tax referendum limits.

-Against this uncertain financial outlook the Authority has forecast a deficit for the three years up to 2025/26 of between £1.224m to £1.883m - respectively 4% and 6.2% of the budget.
-These forecasts will be reviewed throughout 2023 as more information becomes available.
+Against this uncertain financial outlook, the Authority has forecast a deficit for the two years up to 2026/27 of between £0.826m to £1.764m which includes the impact of fire fighters July 2024 national pay settlement.
+These deficits are respectively 1.8% and 4.6% of the budget.
+These forecasts will be reviewed throughout 2024 as more information becomes available.

-The Authority will develop proposals to address the forecast deficit during 2023.
-To manage the uncertainty regarding funding for 2024/25 we have maintained a Budget Support Fund of £3.207m at 31st March 2023 (£2.920m at 31st March 2022).
+The Authority will develop proposals to address the forecast deficit during 2024.
+To manage the uncertainty regarding funding for 2025/26 we have maintained a Budget Support Fund of £3.358m at 31st March 2024 (£3.207m at 31st March 2023).
 We recognise that using one off funding is not a permanent solution to address a recurring budget deficit.
-However, as funding for 2024/25 will not be known until late in 2023, the Authority may need to use the Budget Support Fund to provide a slightly longer lead time to make further recurring budget reductions.
+However, as funding for 2025/26 will not be known until late 2024, the Authority may need to use the Budget Support Fund to provide a slightly longer lead time to make further recurring budget reductions.

-Any further potential reduction needs to be considered against the changes made between 2010/11 and 2022/23 which have seen an overall 22% (162.06 full time equivalent) reduction in our workforce numbers as detailed below:
+Any further potential reductions need to be considered against the changes made between 2010/11 and 2023/24 which have seen our workforce reduced by 173.06 (FTE) 24% over the same austerity period as follows: